ritesh-2124/rocket-learning-backend-assignment/README.md

 API Base URL: [Rocket Learning Backend](https://rocket-learning-backend-assignment.onrender.com/api/)(https://rocket-learning-backend-assignment.onrender.com/api/)

-## Additionally, I have attached the .env file with the assignment Email
+## 🔴 Additionally, I have attached the `.env` file with the assignment Email

 ### 1️⃣ User Authentication
 - Users can **sign up and log in** using **JWT authentication**.